carlosabalde/libvmod-valkey/README.rst

     sub vcl_init {
         # VMOD configuration: master-slave replication, keeping up to two
-        # Redis connections per Varnish worker thread (up to one to the master
+        # Valkey connections per Varnish worker thread (up to one to the master
         # server & up to one to the closest slave server).
-        redis.subnets(
+        valkey.subnets(
             masks={"
                 0 192.168.1.102/32,
                 1 192.168.1.103/32,
                 2 0.0.0.0/32
             "});
-        new db = redis.db(
+        new db = valkey.db(
             location="192.168.1.100:6379",
             type=master,
             connection_timeout=500,